 I have already shared with you our tree farm sensory play which was a huge hit so today, I want to share with you the trees our prek students were invited to make as a part of our study on tree farms.
-We have been spending a lot of time working with air-dry clay this year. [...]
+We have been spending a lot of time working with air-dry clay this year.
+The interesting thing about clay is that it isn't soft and pliable at first like play dough is.
+Clay is [...]

 I just finished listening to the Bam Radio Show titled, "Arts versus Crafts in ECE: Which Matters Most?"
 The guest speaker was author MaryAnn Kohl who has written a whole collection of books all dedicated to promoting process focused art in the preschool classroom.
-The interview explored the differences between arts and crafts and touched on what [...]
+The interview explored the differences between arts and crafts and touched on what is considered developmentally appropriate for young children.
+Let me begin by inviting you to hop on over to Bam Radio and [...]

 Every teacher will find inspiration through the beautiful works of Meri Cherry!